cosmosclassroom/cosmosintheclassroom/src/hphys/8_electromagnetism/electromagnetism_flexbook/fb_8.1_charge-em-fields.md

 - Gets weaker with distance (following the inverse square relationship)
 - Points away from positive charges and toward negative charges

+**Mathematical Form:**
+$$
+E = k \frac{|q|}{r^2}
+$$

-We can visualize electric fields using field lines - imaginary lines that show the direction a positive test charge would move if placed in the field.
+We can visualize electric fields using field lines—imaginary lines that show the direction a positive test charge would move if placed in the field.
 The density of these lines indicates the field strength.

 ![Test Charge Field](https://raw.githubusercontent.com/cosmosclassroom/cosmosintheclassroom/main/assets/images/9_electricity/test%20charge%20field.png)

+---

-## Electric Field Patterns
+## 4. Electric Field Patterns

 Different charge arrangements create distinctive field patterns:

-- **Point Charge**: Field lines radiate equally in all directions
+- **Point Charge:** Field lines radiate equally in all directions
-- **Two Like Charges**: Field lines repel each other, creating a pattern that pushes outward
+- **Two Like Charges:** Field lines repel each other, creating a pattern that pushes outward
-- **Two Unlike Charges**: Field lines connect the charges, creating an attractive pattern
+- **Two Unlike Charges:** Field lines connect the charges, creating an attractive pattern
-- **Dipole** (positive and negative charge pair): Field lines flow from positive to negative, creating a characteristic pattern found in many molecules
+- **Dipole:** Field lines flow from positive to negative, creating a characteristic pattern found in many molecules
-- **Uniform Field**: Field lines that are parallel and equally spaced, found between charged plates
+- **Uniform Field:** Field lines that are parallel and equally spaced, found between charged plates

 These patterns help us understand how charges will influence other charges placed in their vicinity.